Photo: Trish O’Brien

 Stewart is a graduate of the Queensland University of Technology, the Queensland Conservatorium Griffith University and the Australian National Academy of Music.
 He holds a Bachelor of Music with distinction and a Master of Music Studies, obtained while studying under the principal guidance of Gillian Wills, Diane Selmon, Stephen Emmerson and Timothy Young.
 In 2014 he was a Fellow of the Australian National Academy of Music, Australia’s most prestigious music training institution.

-2019 highlights include Stewart’s New Zealand debut at the Akaroa International Music Festival, a second edition of Music by the Springs, a series of recitals with Glenn Christensen, the Melbourne International Festival of Lieder and Artsong, a return to the Mackay Chamber Music Festival and return invitations to the Lyrebird Music Society and the Coffs Harbours Conservatorium.
+Recent performances include Stewart’s New Zealand debut at the Akaroa International Music Festival, Music by the Springs, a series of recitals with Glenn Christensen, the Melbourne International Festival of Lieder and Artsong.

 As a broadcaster, Stewart presents the program “Melbourne in Concert” on the 3MBS network in Melbourne.
 The program airs at 6pm on Sundays and can be streamed online or listened to on-demand.